grahampugh/munki-catalog-admin/README.md

 #Munki-with-Git

 Munki-Do is now enabled for Git.
-If you set the path to `git` in `settings.py`, any changes made to the manifests or pkginfo files will attempt to be committed to the git repository.
+If you set the `GIT_PATH` path in `settings.py`, any changes made to the manifests or pkginfo files will attempt to be committed to the git repository.
+By default, these are committed to the current branch, which is not determined by Munki-Do.
+See Git Branching below to change this behaviour.

 To enable git in your repository, follow the instructions here: https://github.com/munki/munki/wiki/Munki-With-Git